Luis Garavito: Modus operandi

-According to Garavito, he primarily targeted children of humble background who were working class, homeless, peasants or orphaned.
+According to Garavito, he primarily targeted children of modest background who were working class, homeless, peasants or orphaned.
 Garavito would look for children and lure them away by bribing them with small gifts such as money, candy or odd jobs due to a "force" within him.
 He reportedly molested young boys with "cute faces" and blue or green eyes; Garavito himself boasted of his penchant for "innocent" looking children with "blondish" skin and hair.
 Born and raised in the largely Spanish-descended Paisa region of Colombia, Garavito knew where to find victims that fit his criteria.

 Terrified of the dark, he would approach them in broad daylight in public places ranging from the countryside to crowded city streets.
 Garavito also drank brandy near school zones on evenings to wait for unwitting victims.
 He offered easy work for money and wore disguises ranging from a Catholic priest, to a schoolteacher, to an elderly man to more effectively lure victims.
 To prevent suspicions about his activities from developing, Garavito would change his disguise often.

 Once he had the trust of a child, Garavito typically walked to a secluded spot or mass grave site with the victim, encouraging them to talk about their personal life until they were tired and vulnerable, which then made them easy to handle.
 After sipping about half a bottle of brandy, Garavito bound the children, intimidating them with a knife as he fondled and sometimes masturbated over them.
 According to Garavito, he made a "pact with the devil" and Satanic rituals were also incorporated into the murders of the children, who were apparent blood sacrifices.

 The children were often molested and tortured simultaneously for prolonged periods.
-Victims were stabbed with a screwdriver in the buttocks, hands, and feet to having their buttocks flayed with broken blades that Garavito had placed between his fingers.
+Abuse of victims ranged from stabbing in the buttocks, hands, and feet with a screwdriver to having their buttocks flayed with broken blades that Garavito had placed between his fingers.
 While alive, Garavito severed their genitals and placed them in the child's mouth.
 They were extensively beaten, burned, trampled and often showed deep cuts in the back, stomach and throat.
 In some cases, they were sexually abused as their intestines poured out of their stomach, impaled through the anus and out of the mouth, and stabbed over one hundred times.

 Garavito's climax would occur when he had decapitated the child alive or cut the throat as he finished before leaving the severed genitals in the mouth of the severed head.
 Necrophilia with the victim's corpse was also occasionally involved in the crimes; sometimes prematurely, as Garavito could only achieve orgasm by beating and stabbing his victims during intercourse.
 The children's bodies were all found completely naked, bearing bite marks and signs of extensive sodomy.
 Containers of lubricant were found near the bodies, along with empty bottles of cheap Colombian brandy.
 Most of the corpses showed signs of prolonged torture.